The Transfer Agreement

-The Transfer Agreement: The Dramatic Story of the Pact Between the Third Reich and Jewish Palestine is a book written by author Edwin Black, documenting the transfer agreement ("Haavara Agreement" in Hebrew) between Zionist organizations and Nazi Germany to transfer a number of Jews and their assets to Palestine.
-Shortly after Samuel Untermyer's return to the U.S. from Germany in 1933, articles appeared on the front page of newspapers in London and New York declaring that "Judea declares war on Germany".
-This resulted in an effective boycott of German goods in many countries, affecting German exports significantly.
-The agreement was partly inspired by this boycott which appeared to threaten the Reich.
-Controversial as it may be seen in hindsight, it marked one of the few rescues of Jews and their assets in the years leading up to the Holocaust.
+The Transfer Agreement: The Dramatic Story of the Pact Between the Third Reich and Jewish Palestine is a 1984 book written by Edwin Black, documenting the 1933 Ha’avara Agreement between representatives of the Jewish Agency, other Zionist economic bodies and Nazi Germany, which enabled some German Jews to emigrate to Mandatory Palestine and recover part of their assets through the export of German goods.

+Background

+Black is the son of Holocaust survivors from Poland.

+In The Transfer Agreement, he notes that following in the beliefs of his parents, he was from his earliest days a supporter of the State of Israel.

+In 1978, as a young journalist, Black interviewed the American Civil Liberties Union lawyer who represented members of the American Nazi Party, which had marched provocatively through the predominantly Jewish Chicago suburb of Skokie.
+In preparing himself for that interview, Black's interest was piqued by the hidden history of relations between the government of Adolf Hitler and German-Jewish Zionists during the first years of the Nazi regime.
+Five years of research followed, ending in publication of The Transfer Agreement.

 Main thesis

 This book documents the agreement between Nazi Germany and an organization of German Zionists in 1933 to salvage some German Jewish assets and the voluntary emigration of German Jews to Palestine before the Third Reich implemented expulsion and then extermination.
 The Transfer Agreement rescued some 60,000 German Jews.
 A sweeping, worldwide economic boycott of Germany by Jews helped spur a deal between the Nazis and Zionists.

 The book also documents the controversy within the Zionist movement and Jewish diaspora over the agreement, which Black shows "tore apart the Jewish world in the pre-World War II era".
 In particular, it describes the conflict between, on one side, German Zionists and German-descended communal leaders in the US, who argued for the agreement, and, on the other side, the mainstream Eastern European-descended American Jewish Zionist leaders (such as the American Jewish Committee and Jewish War Veterans) who opposed the agreement and argued instead for a full boycott of Nazi Germany.